 This Valentine’s Day, venture out in the world with a beautiful Golden Gate Bay Cruise.
 This one-hour tour sails directly under the Golden Gate Bridge, providing spectacular views of its unique architectural span.

 Then, you’ll pass back into the Bay past Angel Island State Park and Sausalito, continuing on to Fisherman’s Wharf and past the SS Jeremiah O’Brien and USS Pampanito.
 Perfect for photo opportunities of you and your loved one as a way to commemorate your special day.

 Of course, if you really want to up the romance game, there are specific Valentine’s Day cruises available with various amenities and special extras through several different tour companies, and they all offer beautiful scenery.

 Save on Admission

-We hope you’ve been inspired to try one – or a few! – of our favorite romantic San Francisco attractions.
+We hope you’ve been inspired to try one – or a few! – of our favorite romantic things to do in San Francisco.

-Whether you love the country or the city, high romance or quirky fun, there’s something to please every couple.
+Whether you love wine country or the city itself, high romance or quirky fun, there’s something to please every couple.

 Remember, some of these great options are included on the Go San Francisco Card, where you can save up to 55% on combined admission vs paying at the gate.

 Please note, the special events taking place at some of these attractions may be separately ticketed and not included with the Go San Francisco Card.